roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-08 ****** byStoryTeller07© (During the auction scene I got carried away, and diverted to another character.
+(During the auction scene I got carried away, and diverted to another character.
 This was after attending such an auction in Los Angeles.
 There will be more about this scene in the future.
 Another series is in the planning stage, called 'Auction House'.)